lpw25/namespaces/readme.md

 source directories.

 This approach should provide a system that is easy to manage and fairly flexible.
-It does not require the final name of a unit to known in
+It does not require the final name of a unit to be known in
 advance: moving a unit to a different position in the namespace simply requires moving its compiled files to a different position in the directory hierarchy.